f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

   }

-Before creating a chassis partition via the API, you must first ensure that there are available slots in order to create a partition.
+Before creating a chassis partition via the API, you must first ensure that there are available slots to create a partition.
 You can issue API commands to see what slots are available.
 If all the slots are assigned to a partition like **default**, then you’ll need to move some of the slots to the partition **none** before they can be added to a new partition.
 The **none** chassis partition is a special hidden partition that is used to temporarily remove slots from an existing chassis partition.
 In the webUI the none partition is hidden and this process is handled automatically.
 In the CLI and API you must first move slots to the none partition, before they are eligible to be added to a new partition.

 The system ships with all slots configured in the default chassis partition.
 Before you can create a new chassis partition, you must remove any slots from the default partition so that they are eligible to be added to a new chassis partition.
 To view the current assignment of slots to partitions use the following API command: